 I would also encourage you to call them, they were great at answering questions.

-In 2020 I joined Zion’s DPC program.
+In 2020 I joined Zion’s DPC program, which is now called the Essential Membership

 A DPC is a Direct Primary Care.
-I basically have a consierge doctor that is on 24/7 for me.
+I basically have a concierge doctor that is on 24/7 for me.
 I can call/text/email him at any time for any service and he will see me.
 I pay $195 for our whole family to see him.

 My Zion price went down $200 dollars, so — basically I am paying the same, but I can get care under this physician any time I want.